 Financial — Robert Arnold is the presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

-Financial — Robert Arnold is the inventor of Oromotor Dynamometer; holds patent.
+Financial — Robert Arnold is the inventor of Oromotor Dynamometer; holds the patent.

 Financial — Robert Arnold is the author of the CSA Endoscopy differential diagnostic algorithm for the upper aerodigestive tract; holds copyrights & trademark.